Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 8. brite App: Anonymised user data, as of February 2026

-Medical disclaimer: This page is for general informational purposes only and does not replace individual medical or cardiological advice.
-Never stop bisoprolol or change the dose without consulting your doctor.
+Medical disclaimer: This page is for general information only and does not replace individual medical or cardiological advice.
+Never stop bisoprolol or change its dose without consulting a doctor.
 Last updated: February 2026.